Lovasz-Akos/AFP-MemoryGame-uni/README.md

 If the player finds all the pairs, the game is over.

+Clicking the "new game" button resets the game

-As this is a web application, it's made up of html, css, javascript and php
+As this is a web application, it's made up of html, css and javascript